On the Power of Finite Ambiguity in B\"uchi Complementation: Introduction

 The complementation of \buchi automata is also a key component in the automata-based program-termination checking framework proposed in~\cite{DBLP:conf/cav/HeizmannHP14}.
-To prove that a program terminates on all inputs, this framework starts with a termination proof of a sample path of the given program and then generalizes it to a \buchi automaton, whose language (by construction) represents a set of terminating paths.
+To prove that a program terminates on all inputs, one first constructs a termination proof for a sample path of the given program and then generalizes it to a \buchi automaton, whose language (by construction) represents a set of paths all sharing the same termination argument.
 All these terminating paths are then removed from the program.
-The removal of those paths is done by automata difference operation, involved with \buchi complementation and intersection.
-By iteratively removing terminating paths, the framework may obtain an empty program in the end, thus also proving the termination of the program.
+The removal of such paths is done by means of the NBA language difference operation, still based on \buchi complementation and intersection.
+By iteratively removing terminating paths, one may obtain an empty program; in such a case, all paths of the program have a termination argument, thus the program is proved to be terminating.
 It has been shown in~\cite{DBLP:conf/pldi/ChenHLLTTZ18} that efficient complementation algorithms for \buchi automata can significantly improve the performance of the program-termination checking framework.

-In this work, we focus on the complementation of NBWs.
-The complexity for complementing NBWs has been proved to be $\Omega((0.76n)^{n})$~\cite{Yan/08/lowerComplexity,Schewe09}.
+Given its importance, the NBA complementation operation has been studied extensively in literature, where several kinds of algorithms have been proposed for the full class of NBAs as well as for specific subclasses.
+The complexity for complementing an NBA $B$ has been proved to be in $\Omega((0.76n)^{n})$~\cite{Yan/08/lowerComplexity,Schewe09}.
 A classic line of research on complementation aims at developing optimal (or close to optimal) complementation algorithms.
-Currently there are mainly four types of practical complementation algorithms for NBWs, namely \emph{Ramsey-based}~\cite{sistla1987complementation}, \emph{determinization-based}~\cite{safra1988complexity}, \emph{rank-based}~\cite{kupferman2001weak} and \emph{slice-based}~\cite{kahler2008complementation} algorithms.
-These algorithms, however, all unavoidably lead to a super-exponential growth in the size of $B^{c}$ in the worst case~\cite{Yan/08/lowerComplexity}.
+Currently there are mainly four types of practical complementation algorithms for NBAs, namely \emph{Ramsey-based}~\cite{sistla1987complementation}, \emph{determinization-based}~\cite{safra1988complexity}, \emph{rank-based}~\cite{kupferman2001weak}, and \emph{slice-based}~\cite{kahler2008complementation} algorithms.
+These algorithms, however, all unavoidably lead to a super-exponential growth of the size of $B^{c}$ in the worst case~\cite{Yan/08/lowerComplexity}.
+With the growing understanding of the worst-case complexity for these algorithms, searching for specialized complementation algorithms for certain subclasses of NBAs with better complexity has become an important line of research.